 Motorized Pan/Tilt head

-Motorized Pan/Tilt heads is a Pan+Tilt system which can be used with multiple Compatible Cameras.
+Motorized Pan/Tilt heads are a Pan+Tilt system that can be used with multiple Compatible Cameras.

 This is really useful if your production needs to: